Last Updated on June 10, 2023

-For many of us, especially if you’re in western Canada or parts of the western USA and beyond, a huge factor affecting our photography this summer has been forest fire smoke, usually with a big dose of sizzling hot temperatures and devastating drought to boot.
-Those clear blue skies and green landscapes that we are used to in our neck of the woods have been hard to find.
-Instead, we have smoke haze that ranges from a nuisance to air so thick that you’re hard pressed to see more than a kilometre away.
-The land is parched and colours are drab.
+For many of us, a huge factor affecting our photography can be forest fire smoke, usually with a big dose of sizzling hot temperatures and devastating drought to boot.
+Those clear blue skies that we are used to in our neck of the woods have been hard to find.
+Instead, smoke haze can range from a nuisance to air so thick that you’re hard pressed to see more than a kilometre away.
 Sometimes the sky seems reasonably clear but the setting sun often disappears into a smoke bank near the horizon.

 So what’s a poor photographer to do?
 Pack up the camera and wait until next year or try to make the best of a challenging situation?
 While forest fire smoke is the last thing we want to see, it does present some interesting photo possibilities and opportunities for creativity.
 Smoke sometimes appears similar to fog, so you can often achieve a similar look as in fog photography.